-Another area of study worthy of continued research efforts is in commercial-scale captive breeding experiments.
+Another area of study worthy of continued research efforts is in commercialscale captive breeding experiments.
 Although wild-caught fishes will remain the primary source of most marine aquarium fishes for many years to come, the possibility for captive-bred fishes to supplement the supply of certain species still exists (Madden, 1978; Wood, 1985; Whitehead, et al., 1986; Perino, 1990; Iversen, 1991).
-For example, Wood (1985) pointed out that anemonefishes (Pomacentridae, genus Amphiprion) are at a particular risk to over-exploitation.
-Not only are these fishes easily located and collected by divers, but their removal from the anemones in which they live renders the anemones vulnerable to predation (Godwin and Fautin, in press).
-Anemonefishes have already been bred in captivity on a commercial scale, and thus serve as ideal candidates for future captive breeding studies.
+For example, Wood (1985) pointed out that anemonefishes (Pomacentridae, genus Amphiprion) are at particular risk to overexploitation.
+Not only are these fishes easily located and collected by divers, but their removal from the anemones in which they live renders the anemones vulnerable to predation (Godwin and Fautin, 1992).
+Anemonefishes have already been bred in captivity on a commercial scale, thus serving as ideal candidates for future captive breeding studies.
 Iversen (1991) compiled an extensive report on the aquacultural potential of marine aquarium fishes in Hawaii.
 The report was prompted by the successful rearing of two species of damselfishes of the genus Dascyllus by the Hawaii Institute of Marine Biology.
 It emphasized the need to expand support for research into the rearing of marine aquarium fish species as a viable aquacultural activity.